 Welcome Matadors!
 University Counseling Services (UCS) is a mental health center for students enrolled at California State University, Northridge (CSUN).
 We provide a range of high-quality mental health services including initial evaluations, short-term counseling and psychotherapy, Wellness Workshops, group treatment, psychiatric services, crisis/urgent care services, and case management.
 We are here to support your mental health, well-being, and academic success!

 UCS is open during regular business hours (Monday through Friday, 8 am to 5 pm).
 We are committed to supporting student mental health while also prioritizing health and safety for students and employees during this ongoing pandemic.
 As such, UCS is currently offering both (virtual) telemental health and in-person services for individual services.
-When visiting UCS and/or attending an in-person appointment, you will be asked to show your “Approved to go to Campus” email from CSUN to our reception staff.
-Your provider may also request that you wear a facial covering during your appointment.

 If you would like to schedule a new or returning appointment, please contact us at (818) 677-2366, option 1, to schedule an appointment.
 UCS services are free, confidential, and accessible, including a psychologist who is able to provide mental health services in American Sign Language (ASL).
 We have a remarkable and diverse team of mental health professionals, peer education staff, and administrative support staff who are all committed to serving students.
 We are committed to providing a welcoming and safe environment that is affirming of individual and cultural diversity, and promotes inclusion.